Skip to main content

-How to Conduct AI Model Reviews Without Unconfirmed Announcements
+How to Review AI Models Without Unconfirmed Announcements

 Model reviews quickly become outdated if they are built as news without sources.
 Today the catalog has one set of models, tomorrow the interface may change, and the day after a new public page may appear.
 Therefore, a safe review should separate current fact from announcement.
 You can describe what is confirmed in the catalog and public pages.
-You should not present a model's availability as a fresh release without a changelog, date, and separate source.
+You must not present the presence of a model as a fresh release if there is no changelog, date, and separate source.

-Start with the question: is it a catalog or news?
+Start with a question: is it a catalog or news?

 The catalog answers the question “what is available now.”
-News answers the question “what changed, when, and why it matters.”
-If you only have the current list of models, write a catalog review.
+News answers “what changed, when, and why it matters.”
+If you only have a current list of models, write a catalog review.
 If there is a public release, date, and confirmed description of the change, you can prepare news.
-These formats cannot be mixed: the reader must understand whether they are reading reference material or an update announcement.
+These formats should not be mixed: the reader should understand whether they are reading reference material or an update announcement.

 For Neiron AI, it is safe to talk about current text and media models if they are confirmed by sources.
-In the text pipeline, you encounter Gemini, Grok, DeepSeek, GPT-5.4, Perplexity, and Deep Research.
-For images and video, Nano Banana, Nano Banana Pro, GPT Image 2, Veo 3.1, Seedance 2.0, Grok Imagine, Wan 2.6, and Kling Motion are confirmed.
-But without a separate release source, do not write that they were “just added.”
+The text lineup includes Gemini, Grok, DeepSeek, GPT-5.4, Perplexity, and Deep Research.
+For images and video, confirmed models include Nano Banana, Nano Banana Pro, GPT Image 2, Veo 3.1, Seedance 2.0, Grok Imagine, Wan 2.6, and Kling Motion.
+But without a separate release source, you should not write that they have “just been added.”

 Structure of a safe review

-A good review begins not with a list of names but with user tasks.
-For example: information retrieval, reasoning, working with visual context, image generation, short video preparation.
-In each section, you can indicate which types of models are associated with the task, but do not rank them without a methodology.
+A good review does not start with a list of names but with user tasks.
+For example: information search, reasoning, working with visual context, image generation, short video preparation.
+In each section, you can indicate which model types are associated with the task, but you should not rank them without methodology.

-After tasks, add a section on tariffs and limits.
-Do not rewrite all prices in the article if that is not the goal.
-Instead, direct the reader to /pricing and explain that access to models, requests, images, videos, and one-time packages should be verified on the current page.
+After tasks, add a section on pricing and limits.
+Do not rewrite all prices in the article unless that is the goal.
+It is better to direct the reader to /pricing and explain that access to models, queries, images, videos, and one-time packages should be checked on the current page.
 For account and generation questions, use /support.

 How to write about new models